Building private apps

 To build a private app, you must have login credentials to the account that will use the app – this is either your own law firm's Clio account, or the account for a client for whom you are building an app.

 Once logged in, you can follow the standard steps to create a Developer Application and start building your app.
-Note that private apps follow the same OAuth authorization process as public apps – each firm user will need to be authorized in this manner to connect their Clio account to the private appliation.
+Note that private apps follow the same OAuth authorization process as public apps – each firm user will need to be authorized in this manner to connect their Clio account to the private application.